galeraga/3D-semantic-parsing/README.md

    - To be filled with some pictures

 - General results:
   - We get the best results/cost with:
       - 128 points
       - 50% overlap
-      - RGB (although this applies only to this optimal spot, for the rest of the combination RGB hinders training)
+      - RGB
       - 90% window filling discard criteria
       - Window size =1